tripur3121/Tech-Resources/README.md

 # Tech-Resources
-This repository have many resources that can assist you in various areas.
+This repository has many resources that can assist you in various areas.
 ## GitHub Tools
 1) [Profileme](https://www.profileme.dev/) <br>
-Create an amazing GitHub profile in minutes.
-Show off your skills, experience and projects.
+Create a fantastic GitHub profile in minutes.
+Show off your skills, experience, and projects.
 Generate markdown for your profile with just a few clicks!

-## Web development Tools
+## Web Development Tools
 1) [Mozilla Developer Network](https://developer.mozilla.org/en-US/) <br>
 A comprehensive resource for web developers, with documentation and tutorials on web technologies.
 2) [TechRadar](https://www.techradar.com/news/best-web-development-tool) <br>